chazeon/notes/docs/notes/software/tools-for-work-with-elfs.md

 title: Tools for working with ELFs
 ---

-Here I collect a list of tools which I found useful for working with ELFs (incl. executables and shared libraries):
+Here I collect a list of tools which I found useful for working with ELFs (incl. executables and shared libraries).

+### Dumping symbols

 - [**`objdump`**](https://en.wikipedia.org/wiki/Objdump): `objdump --TC xxx.so`
   - The `-C` flag enables demangling.